REGIONAL CARBON PRICING INITIATIVES

 The program was designed so that individual states needed to enact legislation or regulations based on the RGGI model rule, released in 2006, to establish individual CO2 Budget Trading Programs.
 These programs limit carbon dioxide emissions, issue allowances, and establish participation in regional auctions for allowances.
 The first multi-state auctions occurred in September and December of 2008, and the first compliance period began on January 1, 2009.
 The original cap was set to approximately 188 million short tons of carbon dioxide for the entire region and was designed to decline by 2.5% annually between 2015 and 2018 — aiming to achieve a 10% reduction in emissions from power plants by 2019.
 The states had originally planned to give away the allowances to generators, who could then trade them, following the European Union’s Emissions Trading System (EU ETS).
 But advocacy by a coalition of environmental groups convinced the states that selling the allowances and using the funds for clean energy and other state programs made more sense.

 Following a shift in administration, New Jersey formally withdrew from RGGI in 2012, but rejoined the program in 2020.
 In October of 2019, Governor Wolf announced plans for Pennsylvania to join RGGI.
-Virginia is also considering joining RGGI, following a climate-friendly swing in the legislature in 2019.
+Virginia is expected to participate in RGGI starting in 2021, after the legislature passed a bill requiring the state to join the regional cap-and-invest program in early 2020.

 Read More About State-Level Action in the RGGI Region on our SCPN Page